dwyl/sendemail/README.md

 ### 2. Mandril API Key *Environment Variable*

-`hapi-email` requires you set an environment variable to *securely* store your Mandril API Key.
+`sendemail` requires you set an environment variable to *securely* store your Mandril API Key.

 > If you are ***new*** to ***environment variables***, we have a